fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_retrieve_vm_group.markdown

 * `preempt_interval` - (Optinal/Number) Default is 1.
 The second wait to preempt each entitlement.
 The larger this value, the longer time you need to wait, and the less probability you get entitlement overlap.
 Normally, 1 second is good enough.
 * `refresh_token_when_destroy` - (Optinal/Boolean) Default value is true.
 If it is true, the token of all entitlements will be refreshed when you use `terraform destroy`.
 * `refresh_token_when_create` - (Optinal/Boolean) Default value is false.
 If it is true, the token of all entitlements will be refreshed when you use `terraform apply` and create the resource.
+* `retrieve_status` - (Optinal/List of string) The entitlements with what status you want to retrieve.
+The default value is ["STOPPED"].
+You can set it as ["STOPPED", "PENDING"] if you want to retrieve both "STOPPED" and "PENDING" entitlements.
+* `require_exact_count`- (Optinal/Boolean) Default value is false.
+If it is true and the resource retrieves less than (count_num) entitlements, it will release retrieved entitlements and report an error.

 ## Attribute Reference